 Long-term photo project

 This project explores India's coastal micro economies.
 The documentary spans across 2,050km between Tamil Nadu (1,076 km) and Andhra Pradesh (974 km).
 Here, the Bay of Bengal, and Palk Bay sustain millions of population.
-Dozens of fishing harbours, and significant ports aside, that move goods, fuel, and militaries worth multi-billion USD round-the-clock.
+Dozens of fishing harbours, and significant ports aside, that move goods, fuel, and militaries worth multibillion USD round-the-clock.

-Behind these figures, Gen-Z fishers are questioning identity in the digital age.
 Women seaweed divers work in rough waters, to women sustaining the coastal economy as traders, auctioneers, vendors, and processing workers through seafood supply chain.
-Their labour is the invisible engine of India’s blue economy.
+Their labour is the invisible engine of India's blue economy.

 Through portraits and reportage, I aim to document both survival and precarity.
 On land, economies are organized by fixed systems of property and regulation.
-Whereas, along the coast, survival flows according to lunar cycle.
-I explore what it means to live at the Indian ocean's tidelines now.

 The project examines how coastal infrastructure, informal markets, and climate change, from rising heat to eroding shorelines, are reshaping maritime livelihoods.